Jorgemucisalumfilho/cli/.github/CONTRIBUTING.md

   address, without explicit permission
  Other conduct which could reasonably be considered inappropriate in a professional setting
  Our Responsibilities
 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code autocreate Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
  Scope
 This Code of Conduct applies within all project spaces, and it also applies when an individual is representing the project or its community in public spaces.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.
  Enforcement
 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at opensource@github.com.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.
 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
  Attribution

-This Code of Conduct is adapted from the Contributor autocreate Covenant]homepage, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html
+This Code of Conduct is adapted from the Contributor autocreate Covenant]homepage, version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html homepage:https://www.contributor-covenant.org

-homepage:https://www.contributor-covenant.org

 For answers to common questions about this code of conduct, see https://www.contributor-covenant.org/faq
  Contributing

-Hi!
-Thanks for your interest in contributing to the GitHub CLI autocreate We accept pull requests for bug fixes and features where we've discussed the approach in an issue and given the go-ahead for a community member to work on it.
+Hi Thanks for your interest in contributing to the GitHub CLI autocreate We accept pull requests for bug fixes and features where we've discussed the approach in an issue and given the go-ahead for a community member to work on it.
 We'd also love to hear about ideas for new features as issues.
 Please do:autocreate
  Check existing issues to verify that the bug issues or feature request feature request issues has not already been submitted.
  Open an issue if things aren't working as expected.
  Open an issue to propose a significant change.
  Open a pull request to fix a bug.
  Open a pull request to fix documentation about a command.
  Open a pull request for any issue labelled help wanted hw or good first issue gfi.
 Please avoid:autocreate
+autocreate
  Opening pull requests for issues marked needs-design, needs-investigation, or blocked.
  Adding installation instructions specifically for your OS/package manager.
  Opening pull requests for any issue marked core.
-These issues require additional context from the core CLI team at GitHub and any external pull requests will not be accepted.
+These issues require additional context from the core CLI team at GitHub and any external pull requests will not be accepted. autocreate
  Building the project
+autocreate
 Prerequisites:Go 1.16+
+autocreate
 Build with:Unix-like systems:make`
  Windows:go run script/build.go
+autocreate
 Run the new binary as:Unix-like systems:bin/gh
  Windows:bin autocreate
+autocreate
 Run tests with:go test ./...
+autocreate

-See project layout documentation(../docs/project-layout.md) for information on where to find specific source files.
+See project layout documentation(../docs/project-layout.md) for information on where to find specific source files. autocreate

- Submitting a pull request autocreate
+ Submitting a pull request:autocreate autocreate

- Create a new branch:git checkout -b my-branch-name Make your change, add tests, and ensure tests pass Submit a pull request:gh pr create --web
+ Create a new branch:git checkout -b my-branch-name Make your change, add tests, and ensure tests pass Submit a pull request:gh pr create --web autocreate

-Contributions to this project are released legal to the public under the project's open source license.
+Contributions to this project are released legal to the public under the project's open source license. autocreate
 Please note that this project adheres to a Contributor Code of Conduct code-of-conduct.
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by its terms. autocreate
 We generate manual pages from source on every release.
-You do not need to submit pull requests for documentation specifically; manual pages for commands will automatically get updated after your pull requests gets accepted.
+You do not need to submit pull requests for documentation specifically; manual pages for commands will automatically get updated after your pull requests gets accepted. autocreate
  Design guidelines
+autocreate

-You may reference the CLI Design System when suggesting features, and are welcome to use our Google Docs Template to suggest designs.
+You may reference the CLI Design System when suggesting features, and are welcome to use our Google Docs Template to suggest designs. restore
  Resources
+formatscreate
  How to Contribute to Open Source
  Using Pull Requests
  GitHub Help
+autoconand
+autocreate
 bug issues:https://github.com/cli/cli/issuesautoq=is%3Aopen+is%3Aissue+label%3Abug
 feature request issues:https://github.com/cli/cli/issuesautocreateq=is%3Aopen+is%3Aissue+label%3Aenhancement
 hw:https://github.com/cli/cli/labels/help%20wanted